 4. Let the leasing company make the first move

 Typically, the leasing company will call about 90 days before the lease is due to expire.
-If you contact the company before that countdown starts, you may tip your hand about how much you’d like to buy the car.
+If you contact the company before the countdown starts, you may tip your hand about how much you want to buy the car.

-In this way, an auto lease buyout is like many other types of transactions.
+Auto lease buyouts are like other types of transactions.
 When the seller doesn’t know your level of interest, you have a bit of an advantage.

 5. Try some talking points

-Often, companies have a no-negotiations rule when it comes to the purchase price on a lease buyout, leaving little opportunity for haggling to get a better deal.
+Often, companies have a no-negotiations rule when it comes to the purchase price of a lease buyout, leaving little opportunity for haggling to get a better deal.